ArhanChaudhary/qter/media/paper/paper.typ

     cube("bnbnbbnbn nnbbbbnnn nnnnnnnnb", offset: (2.3, 0), back: true)
 }))

-Even though the UFR corner isn't solved, we can see that the piece in the UFR position is twisted, using this recoloring.
-The corner in the UFR position is the DBL corner, and according to our recoloring, the yellow sticker on it is the one that's recolored blue, and since the "blue" sticker isn't facing up, the corner is twisted.
-If you would like, you can verify this for all of the pieces.
+Even though the UFR corner isn't in its solved position, we can still say that the piece in the UFR position is twisted because the blue sticker isn't facing up, like it is in the recolored solved state.
+You would be able to "solve" that piece—make it look like the respective position in the recolored solved state—by simply rotating it in place.
+This gives us a reference frame to define orientation for a piece regardless of where it is located on the cube.

-Note that this recoloring is entirely arbitrary and it's possible to consider _any_ recoloring that only exhibits orientation.
-However, this recoloring is standard due to its symmetry as well as properties we will describe in the next paragraph.
+Note that this recoloring is entirely arbitrary and it's possible to consider _any_ recoloring of the solved state such that all pieces are indistinguishable but still exhibit orientation, as long as you are consistent with your choice.
+However, this recoloring is standard due to its nice symmetries as well as properties we will describe in the next paragraph.

-Based on this recoloring, you can see that the move set $⟨U, D, R 2, F 2, L 2, B 2⟩$ preserves orientation of all of the pieces, and on top of that, $R$ and $L$ preserve edge orientation but not corner orientation.
+Based on this recoloring, you can see that the move set $⟨U, D, R 2, F 2, L 2, B 2⟩$ preserves orientation of all of the pieces, and on top of that, $R$ and $L$ preserve orientation of the edges but not of the corners.
 The moves $F$ and $B$ flip four edges, while $R$, $F$, $L$, and $B$ twist four corners.

 #figure(cetz.canvas(length: 15pt, {